Corgam/SS23_ADSP_TCF/README.md

 Our Project can be deployed in multiple ways, including full-Docker deployment, developer deployment, and on the Google Cloud Platform (using Terraform).

+Setup:

+1. Install Git (Ubuntu: `sudo apt update && sudo apt install git`).
+2. Clone this repository (`git clone https://github.com/Corgam/SS23_ADSP_TCF`).
+3. Go the the root folder (Ubuntu: `cd SS23_ADSP_TCF`) and run the .sh script (Ubuntu: `sh setup.sh`).
+4. Inside `frontend/src/environments/` folder, fill in the Firebase API keys in files: `environment.ts` and `environment.development.ts`

+Note: We use `.sh` script for automatic setup.
+In case of errors, or manual installation, follow the steps descripted in the `setup.sh` file.

 ## Docker Deployment

 The full-Docker deployment is the recommended way for using the application, where all of the components are deployed as individual Docker containers.
 If you are a developer, you can use the Developer Deployment described in the section below.
 While we have tested this deployment on a clean `Ubuntu 22.04 LTS (Jammy Jellyfish, 64-bit)`, it should work on all machines with Docker installed.

-Setup:

-1. Install [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/) and run the Docker Daemon (for Ubuntu follow the [Docker Installation Guide](https://docs.docker.com/engine/install/ubuntu/) and install Docker Engine, Docker Compose and containerd).
-2. Install Git and npm (Ubuntu: `sudo apt install git npm`) and clone this repository (`git clone https://github.com/Corgam/SS23_ADSP_TCF`)
-3. Inside `frontend/src/environments/` folder, fill in the Firebase API keys in files: `environment.ts` and `environment.development.ts`
-4. Go to the root folder `cd SS23_ADSP_TCF` and run `npm run deploy`, which will deploy all necessary Docker containers (including FE, BE, and all microservices).
+1. Go to the root folder `cd SS23_ADSP_TCF` and run `npm run deploy`, which will deploy all necessary Docker containers (including FE, BE, and all microservices).
 Make sure that the Docker Service is running (`docker ps`).

 Notes: